-Now we need to examine running signal cables back to our Producer Plus PC.
+Now we need to examine running signal cables back to our Producer PC.
 The SDI models of the cameras will make working in any larger venue a non-issue as you can make extremely long SDI cable runs without any noticeable loss of quality or reliability.
-At the PC side of this system we will use a high quality quad SDI input frame grabber in an external enclosure.
-These will allow you to take that SDI signal and convert it to Thunderbolt 3 for use on your Producer Plus PC in high quality.
+At the PC side of this system we will use high quality SDI frame grabbers made by Magewell.
+These will allow you to take that SDI signal and convert it to USB 3.0 for use on your Producer PC in high quality.